-Many of the flavors of a classic tuna nicoise salad get an “updo” in my Tuna Nicoise Sandwich with Aioli, Tapenade, and Soft Egg.
+Many of the flavors of a classic tuna nicoise salad get an “updo” in my Niçoise-Style Rare Tuna Sandwich.
 Seared and sliced ahi tuna cozies up between bread smeared with tapenade and aioli, and topped with butter lettuce, heirloom tomato, and a soft-cooked basted egg… Oh the flavor in this good for the body

 and soul sandwich!